qarmin/czkawka/instructions/Instruction.md

 The tool first collects images with specific extensions that can be checked - `[".jpg", ".jpeg", ".png", ".bmp", ".tiff", ".tif", ".pnm", ".tga", ".ff", ".gif", ".jif", ".jfi", ".ico", ".webp", ".avif"]`.

 Next cached data is loaded from file to prevent hashing twice the same file.
-The cache which points to non existing data is deleted automatically.
+The cache which points to non existing data, by default is deleted automatically.

 Then a perceptual hash is created for each image which isn't available in cache.